sosuisen/jukdoc-ee/README.md

 ## Use of AI Library

-Jukdoc’s conversation strategy combines RAG (Retrieval-Augmented Generation) with a traditional chatbot approach.
+Jukdoc’s conversation strategy combines RAG with a traditional chatbot approach.
 This is because Jukdoc’s goal is not just partial document QA, but rather reading through the entire document, which requires strict management of conversation order and history.

 The AI library used is LangChain4j, which provides high-level APIs (AiServices) and low-level APIs.
 Since Jukdoc requires fine optimization, the low-level API was selected.
 Jukdoc manages chat memory within the app and occasionally uses a traditional chatbot to maintain conversations.